-Note: Demand here means demand net of generation by "must run" plants such as desalination and some CHP plants, and net of generation by renewables.
+Notes: CCGT = Combined-cycle gas turbine; CHP = combined heat and power; GT = gas turbine.
+Demand here means demand net of generation by "must run" plants such as desalination and some CHP plants, and net of generation by renewables.

 Calculation of the capacity credit and capacity factor of variable renewables